 A deed of trust assigns a third party, referred to as a trustee, to temporarily hold the title during a property transaction where the buyer buys property via financing.
 The trustee is legally allowed to foreclose the property if the grantee fails to reimburse the loaned money.
 A deed trust is therefore common in mortgage financed property purchases.

-A grant deed offers the same protections as a general warranty deed to a great extent.
+A grant deed offers the same protections as a general deed to a great extent.
 However, it does not warranty against third-party claims.
 Grant deeds are, therefore, common among foreclosures.

 Bargain sale deed